apache/cloudstack-documentation/source/adminguide/usage.rst

 |accountlimits.png|

-The administrator can view used and available capacity of such tagged resource alongwith the overall capacities in the zone and cluster view in the UI.
+The administrator can view used and available capacity of such tagged resource along with the overall capacities in the zone and cluster view in the UI.

 |zonecapacities.png|